 Choosing a cloud service model

-Cloud transformation journey starts with first step of choosing the appropriate cloud service model, based on business and technology needs.
-One must choose from the cloud stack, which comprises of a trio of cloud computing (also distinct business) models, that are differentiated on the basis of key players, resources, value created, costs, and revenue streams:
+Cloud transformation or cloud implementation journey starts with the first step of choosing the appropriate cloud-service model, based on business and technology needs.
+One must choose from the cloud stack, which comprises of a trio of cloud computing (also distinct business) models, that are differentiated on the basis of key players, resources, value-created, costs, and revenue streams:

 Infrastructure as a Service (IaaS) is the most basic cloud-service model that provides computing infrastructure (servers, storage, network bandwidth, software licenses etc.), as a service in a subscription mode.
 IaaS serves the needs of the IT organization, and dispenses with the need for businesses to make upfront investments in the technology infrastructure.
 This is an asset-light model, where businesses don’t have to worry about technology obsolescence, as it is the responsibility of the service provider to ensure flexibility and scalability of the technology infrastructure.